Most people do not want to spent any money. Period.

 - Minimal scope for expansion

-- You are reliant on the survival of the company if they host your website
+- You are reliant on the survival of the company

 - The homepage can be a honeypot, with style and structure beyond the homepage often falling down

-- Industry-leading plugins that address aspects of functionality such as SEO (search engine optimisation) are often not available
+- Industry-leading plugins that address aspects of functionality such as SEO (search engine optimisation) are not available

 I’ll be blunt: if you are serious about your website, don’t use a DIY website builder.